axibase/atsd-use-cases/research/hawaii-prices/README.md

 * Under configuration (at the very top) enter **height-units = 2** to increase the size of your graph.
 * Press **Run**.

-Your customized graph should look like this:
+Your customized graph looks like this:

 ![Figure 17](./images/Figure17.png)